Complaints to the OIA

 - Any new relevant evidence.
 You may not have or need to provide any new evidence at this stage but it may be appropriate to do so if, for example, the University's decision or decision making process has caused you distress and is continuing to do so.
 New evidence in this sense can be a new letter from your GP explaining the ongoing affect on your mental health.

 - Any relevant information found through a Subject Access Request.
 You have the right to request to the personal data the University holds about you under data protection laws.
 This is known as a Subject Access Request (SAR).
 You can ask the University in the first instance but, if they do not send what you ask for, you will need to follow the SAR process detailed on the University's website.
 You do not necessarily have to submit a SAR if you are complaining to the OIA but, if you have reason to believe that the University hold some information that may be useful as evidence to support your complaint, it can be helpful to do so.
 Examples of the type of information that can be helpful include Examining Board minutes, correspondence within the University relating to your appeal, correspondence within your School relating your extenuating circumstances, correspondence relating to your fitness to practise etc.

 What happens once I submit my application form?

-When the application form is complete and submitted, it can take on average 6-18 months to get a decision from the OIA therefore any decision made by the University should be considered final until then.
+When the application form is complete and submitted, it can take on average 6-18 months to get a decision from the OIA, therefore, any decision made by the University should be considered final until then.
 As this is a transparent scheme any information that you share with the OIA will also be shared with the University for a response.
 Any information shared by the University regarding your case will also be shared with you.
-If you want to know more about what happens after your have submitted your application form please read here.
+If you want to know more about what happens after you have submitted your application form, you can find out more here.

-Once the OIA makes its final decision, there is no appeal against this.
+Once the OIA makes its final decision, there is no avenue of appeal.
 The decisions made are not binding on the student which means that you can reject any offer made by the University following the recommendation by the OIA.
 If you accept the offer from the University this is deemed as the full and final settlement of your case and you cannot appeal/complain any further.